BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 .. note::

-	As an implementation detial, position is initially set to be sample from `AllRegion` (or the workspace if one has been set).
-Scenic will then attempt to further restrict the sampled via various pruning techniques, but sometimes this is not possible.
-If this occurs and Scenic has not been able to further restrict the sampled region from `AllRegion`, an error will be raised at compile time.
-The simplest way to remedy this is by setting a workspace or specifying position with a higher priority using a different specifier.
+	As an implementation detail, :prop:`position` is initially set to be sampled from `everywhere` (or the :term:`workspace` if one has been set).
+Scenic will then attempt to further restrict the sample region via various pruning techniques, but sometimes this is not possible.
+If this occurs and Scenic has not been able to further restrict the sampled region from `everywhere`, an error will be raised at compile time.
+The simplest way to remedy this is by setting a workspace or specifying :prop:`position` with a higher priority using a different specifier.

 .. _not visible [from ({Point} | {OrientedPoint})]: